Joshua B. Bederson

-Joshua B. Bederson is an American neurosurgeon, Leonard I. Malis, MD/Corinne and Joseph Graber Professor of Neurosurgery, and System Chair of Neurosurgery at the Mount Sinai Health System in New York City.
-He is a Fellow of the American College of Surgeons, and an attending neurosurgeon at The Mount Sinai Hospital.
+Joshua B. Bederson is an American neurosurgeon specializing in skull-base and cerebrovascular surgery.
+He is the Leonard I. Malis, MD/Corinne and Joseph Graber Professor of Neurosurgery and System Chair of Neurosurgery at the Mount Sinai Health System in New York City.
+He is also co-founder and Executive Director of Mount Sinai BioDesign, a biomedical innovation and surgical technology incubator within the Icahn School of Medicine at Mount Sinai.
+Bederson is a Fellow of the American College of Surgeons.